gprMax/gprMax/README.rst

 Microsoft Windows
 ^^^^^^^^^^^^^^^^^

-* Download and install Build Tools for Visual Studio 2017 from the `Visual Studio downloads page <https://www.visualstudio.com/downloads/>`_ in the section Other Tools and Frameworks.
+* Download and install `Microsoft Visual C++ 2015 Build Tools <http://landinghub.visualstudio.com/visual-cpp-build-tools>`_.
 Use the default installation options.

 Alternatively if you are using Windows 10 and feeling adventurous you can install the `Windows Subsystem for Linux <https://msdn.microsoft.com/en-gb/commandline/wsl/about>`_ and then follow the Linux install instructions for gprMax.
+Note however that currently WSL does not aim to support GUI desktops or applications, e.g. Gnome, KDE, etc....

 3. Build and install gprMax
 ---------------------------